fanhuan/script/_posts/2014-03-02-Unix-commends.md

 +  `df -h` to get the disk of file system used, `-h` means return human readable numbers, e.g. 100Mb.
 100Gb.
 +  `du -hs /path/to/directory` get the total size of the directory. `du` means disk usage, `-h` as above, `-s` means summary.
 +  `env` to view the current values of environment variables.
++  `sudo apt-get install --only-upgrade r-base-dev` to upgrade (only) R to the latest version.